pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 ---

-Write a test which contrives some state of the world and then makes an assertion.
-We'll be test driving an even number function in psuedo code as an
+Write a test which contrives some state of the world and then makes an assertion which we expect to be true given our state.
+Let's test drive an even number function:
-example:

 ```ruby
 it "returns true when passed an even number" do